-Cell proliferation was assessed using the 3-(4,5dimethylthiazol-2-yl)-2,5-diphenyltetrazolium bromide (MTT) method, according to standard protocols.
+Cell proliferation was assessed using the 3-(4,5-dimethylthiazol-2-yl)-2,5diphenyltetrazolium bromide (MTT) method, according to standard protocols.
 Briefly, cells were seeded onto 96-well tissue culture plates at 10,000 cells per well.
-Twenty-four hours after seeding, cells were exposed to various concentrations of honokiol for 48 hours, whereas those of the control group were replaced with fresh medium.
-MTT (0.5 mg/mL) was added after the exposure period.
-The formazan crystals that formed were dissolved in DMSO after 4-hour incubation, and the absorbance was measured at 490 nm by Infinite M200 Pro plate reader (Tecan).
+Twenty-four hours after seeding, cells were exposed to various concentrations of honokiol for 48 hours, while that of the control group was replaced with fresh medium.
+MTT (0.5 mg/ml) was added after the exposure period.
+The formazan crystals that formed were dissolved in Dimethyl Sulfoxide (DMSO) after 4-hour incubation and the absorbance was measured at 490 nm by Infinite M200 Pro plate reader (Tecan, Durham, NC).
 All assays were performed in triplicate.

-Cell-cycle analysis
+Cell cycle analysis

-Propidium iodine (PI) staining (BD Biosciences) was performed to analyze the cell-cycle distribution of cells treated with honokiol relative to media controls in accordance with the manufacturer's instructions.
-Briefly, $1 \times 10^6$ cells were treated with 60 μmol/L honokiol for 6 and 24 hours.
-After collecting and washing twice with cold PBS, cells were resuspended in PBS containing Annexin PI and RNase A. Cell preparations were incubated at 37°C for 30 minutes in the dark, and then analyzed with FACScalibur (BD Biosciences).
+Propidium iodine (PI) staining (BD Biosciences, San Diego, CA) was performed to analyze the cell cycle distribution of cells treated with honokiol relative to media controls in accordance with manufacturer's instructions.
+Briefly, 1×10^6 cells were treated with 60 μM honokiol for 6 and 24 hours.
+After collecting and washing twice with cold PBS, cells were resuspended in PBS containing annexin PI and RNase A. Cell preparations were incubated at 37°C for 30 min in the dark, and then analyzed with FACScalibur (BD Biosciences, San Diego, CA).

-Caspase-3/7 apoptosis assay
+Caspase3/7 apoptosis assay

-Honokiol-induced apoptosis was analyzed by measuring caspase-3 activation using the CellPlayer Apoptosis Caspase-3/7 Kit (Essen Bioscience) by following the manufacturer's instructions.
-Briefly, 10,000 cells per well were seeded into 96-well plates, and allowed to adhere and grow overnight, reaching a confluence of approximately 25% to 35% at the start of the assay.
-Sixteen to 24 hours later, cells were exposed to various concentrations of honokiol, and the probe staining cells with active caspase-3 (DEVD-Nuc-View 488 caspase-3 substrate; Essen BioScience Ltd) was added to each well at a final concentration of 5 μmol/L. When added to the tissue culture growth medium, this inert, nonfluorescent substrate freely crosses the cell membrane.
+Honokiol induced apoptosis was analyzed by measuring caspase-3 activation using the CellPlayer Apoptosis Caspase-3/7 kit (Essen Bioscience) by following manufacturer's instructions.
+Briefly, 10,000 cells per well were seeded into 96-well plates, and allowed to adhere and grow overnight, reaching a confluence of ~25-35% confluence at the start of the assay.
+16-24 hours later, cells were exposed to various concentrations of honokiol, and the probe staining cells with active caspase 3 (DEVD-NucView 488 caspase-3 substrate, Essen BioScience Ltd, Welwyn Garden City, UK) was added to each well at a final concentration of 5 μ M. When added to the tissue culture growth medium, this inert, non-fluorescent substrate freely crosses the cell membrane.
 Cleavage of the peptide by caspase-3 in the cytosol results in nuclear translocation of DNA-binding dye, which emits bright green fluorescence on binding to DNA.
 The cells were analyzed in the live-cell imaging instrument IncuCyte (Essen BioScience Ltd); appearance of green fluorescent nuclei of apoptotic cells was monitored and imaged over time.
-The Incucyte was programmed to image each well at 2hour intervals.
+The Incucyte was programmed to image each well at 2-hour intervals.
 Data analysis was conducted using Incucyte 2011A software.